Riverdale season 5 release date – Cast, plot and when it arrives on Netflix

 Who’s in the cast of Riverdale season 5?

-KJ Apa, Camilla Mendes, Cole Sprouse Lili Reinhart, Casey Cott and Madelaine Petsch will all be returning in main roles for the new series.
+KJ Apa, Camilla Mendes, Cole Sprouse Lili Reinhart, Casey Cott and Madelaine Petsch all return in main roles for the new series.

-One cast member who won’t be returning is Jughead’s dad, FP Jones (Skeet Ulrich).
+One cast member who hasn’t returned is Jughead’s dad, FP Jones (Skeet Ulrich).

 During a recent Instagram Live, Ulrich revealed he had quit the show because he “got bored creatively”.